|Commander / EDH||Legal|

 |Duel Decks: Zendikar vs. Eldrazi (DDP)||Rare|

 |Duel Decks: Sorin vs. Tibalt (DDK)||Rare|

 Creature — Vampire Warrior

-Whenever Butcher of Malakir or another creature you control is put into a graveyard from the battlefield, each opponent sacrifices a creature.
+Whenever Butcher of Malakir or another creature you control dies, each opponent sacrifices a creature.

 Price & Acquistion Set Price Alerts